 Specialist Cruises: Diving

 There are also diving specific cruises.
 If you’re an experienced diver, this could be an ideal choice.
 Otherwise, divers can also combine generalist, naturalist cruises and combine this with a stay in a hotel on the Galapagos before or after their cruise, and take diving day trips to have the best of both worlds.
+We recommend Galapagos Sky as the best diving cruise; alternatives are Agressor III and Nortada.

 Read more of our Galapagos FAQs